anteq/eestec-web-workshops/md/3-history.md

 #### New approach
 ### Why server has to do all the heavy lifting?
 ### Let's put client's computation power to use
-## But also how about giving the user the power to create content
+## But also how about giving the user the power to create content?

 <!-- .slide: data-background-image="md/3-history/Web_2.0_words.png" -->
 Note: